 - investing in education, training and vocational training for skills and lifelong learning,

 - supporting the development of renewable energy sources and improving energy efficiency in enterprises and buildings and

 - promoting sustainable and quality employment and supporting labor mobility.

 Situated in the Atlantic North, 1450 km from the Portuguese mainland, the Azores is an archipelago of 9 islands with 250 000 inhabitants.
-The geostrategic position of the Azores, its large maritime exclusive economic zone, and rich biodiversity are strong assets.
-It is a privileged location for the development of spatial technologies, a solid blue growth sector, and tourism.
-Agriculture is essential for the region´s economy (e.g. production of beef and milk).
+The Azores’ geostrategic position, its large maritime exclusive economic zone, and rich biodiversity are substantial assets.
+It is a privileged location for developing spatial technologies, a stable growth sector, and tourism.
+Agriculture is essential for the region´s economy (e.g., production of beef and milk).
 The local production of pineapple, wine, and canned fish can become a real competitive asset.
 But the region faces many challenges.
 The unemployment rate of young people is more than double the EU average.
 Low level of qualification and early school-leaving remain issues.